jamesob/txture/README.md

 ## Usage

-1. Check out `src/txture/config.clj`.
+1. Read `src/txture/config.clj`.
 Modify as necessary.
 2. `mkdir` the directory where you'll be storing your posts.
 3. `cd` into posts directory, crack open your favorite text editor and type up a post in the following form (YAML):